tim-koko/website/content/en/references/baloise-distributed-tracing-opentelemetry.md

 ---
 title: "Baloise – Distributed Tracing Platform PoC based on OpenTelemetry and Grafana Tempo"
 description: ""
-lead: "For Baloise, we developed an innovative tracing platform as part of a Proof of Concept (PoC) based on OpenTelemetry and Grafana Tempo.
-The goal was to evaluate a cloud-native alternative to the existing proprietary solution."
+lead: "Cloud Native Tracing for Baloise: Successful PoC using OpenTelemetry & Grafana Tempo.
+A scalable alternative to proprietary tools.
+See the results!"
 date: 2025-04-14T00:00:00+00:00
 lastmod: 2025-04-14T00:00:00+00:00
 draft: false